Himalayan salt lamps, whatever shape or size, add an absolutely magical touch to any room.

 1. Their Unique Design: They Look Absolutely Stunning

 Wow, I’ll honestly never forget the first time I placed switched mine on the corner of my desk one evening and switching it on.
 The glow was otherworldly and I genuinely felt more at ease.

-The orange glow looks especially mesmerizing in the evenings outdoors on garden tables or indoors in bedroom corners.
+The orange glow looks especially mesmerising in the evenings outdoors on garden tables or indoors in bedroom corners.

-Their bases are almost always made from wood.
-Some of the more modern designs might incorporate elements of metal and plastic in their designs but most classic Himalayan salt lamps have simple wooden bases.
+Their bases are almost always made from solid wood.
+Some of the more modern designs might incorporate elements of metal and plastic but most classic Himalayan salt lamps have simple wooden bases.

 If you aren’t a fan of the classic shape they come in, you can opt for a lamp in the shape of a sphere, egg, pyramid, cat… The designs available are virtually limitless – and all ultimately have the same health benefits and provide the same beautiful warm orange glow.

 They also come in various sizes.
 A very large, 10-12kg lamp, for example, would make a gorgeous, low-cost living room feature piece.
 Smaller, 1-3kg lamps are better suited to desks, dressing tables, and bedside tables.